What is FareShare?

 FareShare rescues surplus food and cooks free, nutritious meals for Victorians doing it tough.

-Every year, two million Australians will experience hunger.
+Every year, 3.6 million Australians will experience food insecurity.
 But, over the same period, we’ll also waste more than 360kg of food for every man, woman and child in the nation.

 This doesn’t make any sense.
 FareShare is tackling the tragedy head on by rescuing surplus, quality food from supermarkets, farmers and other businesses and cooking it into nutritious meals.